the-turing-way/the-turing-way/Chapter_Version_Control.md

 You can create a branch and switch to it using:
 ```
-git checkout -b name_of_your_new_branch
+Git checkout -b name_of_your_new_branch
 ```

 To change between branches:
 ```
-$ git checkout name_of_the_branch
+$ Git checkout name_of_the_branch
 ```

 though you must commit any work you have in progress before you will be able to switch.
 You can see all branches of your project simply using
 ```
-$ git branch
+$ Git branch
 ```
 which will output a list with an asterix next to the branch you're on.
-You can also use `git status` if you've forgotten which branch you're on.
+You can also use `Git status` if you've forgotten which branch you're on.

 If you decide to get rid of a branch you can delete it with
 ```
-$ git branch -D name_of_the_branch
+$ Git branch -D name_of_the_branch
 ```

 ### Good practice for branches